Sales prices and price calculation

 -

-If these conditions are met, then the RRP will be visible in the plentyShop.
-It will be displayed in strikethrough text and positioned next to the regular sales price.
+If these conditions are met, then the RRP will be displayed in the plentyShop in strikethrough text next to the sales price.

 Let PlentyONE calculate your prices for you.
 For example, start with the purchase price and then add transportation costs, storage costs and taxes.
 Finally, add a 7% profit margin on top.
 With PlentyONE, you decide how your prices should be calculated.